 PENALTY FOR DRUNK DRIVING INCREASE WITH AMOUNT OF ALCOHOL CONSUMED

 The Minnesota Legislature recently increased the penalties for a drunk driver in some situations.
 We are happy about this change in the law because our lawyers see first-hand the severe impact drunk drivers have when they cause an auto accident.
-We sue the drunk driver and the bar when they injury our clients in a car accident, but it is important that the drunk driver face criminal penalties as well.
-Here is an excerpt of a report about the law change we saw over the weekend in the Star Tribune about the change in the law:
+We sue the drunk driver and the bar when they injure our clients in a car accident, but it is important that the drunk driver face criminal penalties as well.
+Here is an excerpt of a report we saw over the weekend in the Star Tribune about the change in the law:

 “The Legislature this year lowered the threshold for a gross misdemeanor drunken driving offense to a blood-alcohol concentration (BAC) of .16 percent.
 That’s still twice the legal limit for misdemeanor DWIs, but it’s .04 percentage point lower than the previous trigger for seriously impaired driving violations.

 The change will expose those drunk driver defendants to maximum one-year jail terms, up from 90 days under the misdemeanor standard.
 It would triple the current $1,000 maximum fine.
 And it would authorize stiffer bail, result in much higher auto insurance rates and more painful legal bills.
 Gross misdemeanor convictions also can mean stiffer penalties for subsequent DWIs.

 Research shows that the likelihood of getting involved in an accident spikes above a BAC of .15, said Sen. Ron Latz, DFL-St. Louis Park, the chief sponsor of the legislation in the Senate.